 The following tables provide strategies and outcome indicators that reflect an MHHS system-wide approach to Behavioral Health.
-Data is not specific to MH Rehabilitation Hospital - Katy but to the community at large.
+Data is not specific to MH Katbut to the community at large with the exception of reduction in ER encounters that result in a psychiatric inpatient stay through linkages with a network of behavioral partners.